Meaning in Music

 Music has a variety of benefits for children and youth.

 A portion of my own research looks at the benefits of music on children, youth, and adults.
 While at Penn State, I worked with Dr. Nicole Rosen on a study investigating the benefits of a music appreciation program for children in an ethnically diverse elementary school (24 different countries and 15 different languages represented).
 We found that listening to various performers gave students a sense of appreciation and excitement, helped them regulate their emotions, and positively impacted the school’s overall culture.
 Teachers reported that music gave students a common ground for starting conversations and forming friendships–helping to moderate bullying caused from ethnic and racial tension.
 Students often identified with a particular performer’s style or background, and it allowed them to feel a sense of cultural pride–“Hey, I’m from that country, too!”
 The music opened up channels of conversation for the sharing of cultural stories, strengthening bonds and increasing empathy in the process.
-Check out the full report here
+Findings were presented at the Ethnographic and Qualitative Research Conference (2018) and at the Groves Conference on Marriage and Family (2017).

 Curious what coaching can do for you?